Skip to content

 • The Hertfordshire Association for Local History

 Lectures as part of the CHAS series need to be booked via Eventbrite.
 They are free, but we need to set a limit to the number of tickets available in order to keep the cost of the zoom licence to a reasonable level.
-Please keep an eye on this page as new talks will be added as-and-when the details become available.
+If you are not a member of one of the contributing Societies, please consider giving a voluntary donation towards costs.

 Past talks